-Truck accident injuries are often devastating, requiring considerable or life-long care.
-Tragically, truck accident fatalities are also prevalent.
+When a passenger vehicle collides with a large commercial truck, the passenger vehicle almost always loses.
+Truck accident injuries can be devastating, requiring considerable or life-long care.
+Or, it’s also common for tractor trailer accidents to be fatal.
 We make sure to evaluate both your current and future damages carefully.
 An insurance settlement is final, so it must cover all economic and emotional losses.
 Our team is here to protect you and your loved ones from future financial stress.

-The Champion Firm maximizes trucking accident claims by:
+The Champion Firm maximizes trucking accident compensation by:

 - Collecting evidence such as photos, videos, police reports, truck accident reconstruction reports, witness statements, and medical records.

-- Communicating with the insurance company and preparing your case for the courtroom if necessary.
+- Communicating with the insurance company and at-fault parties in preparing your case for the courtroom, if necessary.

 Marietta Truck Accident FAQs

-Possibly, but most personal injury cases settle out of court.
-Sometimes it’s in your best interest to file a lawsuit and learn more about the crash and the trucking company during discovery.
-Even if you go to court, you won’t necessarily take your case to trial.
+Most personal injury cases settle out of court.
+Sometimes, it’s in your best interest to file a lawsuit and learn more about the crash and the trucking company during the discovery process.
+You can use that information to negotiate a better settlement or case result.

-Not without talking to a lawyer first.
-You aren’t required to provide a statement or answer questions.
-It’s better to work with an attorney first.
-If necessary, answer questions after you’ve prepared how to answer the possible questions truthfully and concisely.
+No, not without talking to a lawyer first.
+You aren’t legally required to provide a statement to the other party’s insurance company or answer their questions.
+It’s better to let your attorney handle the insurance company, so that your words are not manipulated.

 - Driver Fatigue